-Within this Sector, the Company produces and markets snack-cakes, pies, cereal bars, fresh cookies and fresh tarts, which are sold almost exclusively in the retail market.
+Within this Sector, the Company produces and markets snack-cakes, pies, cereal bars and fresh cookies, which are sold almost exclusively in the retail market.
 Saputo occupies a predominant position in the snack-cake market in Canada.
-Its products are sold under the Vachon, HOP&GO!, Hostess and Rondeau umbrella brands which carry recognized brand names such as Jos Louis, Ah Caramel!, Passion Flakie, May West, Granny's, Big Daddy, Authentic and others.
+Its products are sold under the Vachon, HOP&GO!, Hostess, Igor and Rondeau umbrella brands which carry recognized brand names such as Jos Louis, Ah Caramel!, Passion Flakie, May West, Granny's, Big Daddy, Authentic and others.